In the summer of 2020, Fair Isaac Corporation (better known as FICO) released two new credit-scoring models: FICO Score 10 and FICO Score 10T.

 If you scratched your head at the thought of two different FICO scoring models, now is a good time to mention that there isn’t just one FICO score.

-In fact, the new model represents the 10th generation of scoring models.
+In fact, the new model represents the 10th generation of scoring models (hence the name).
 And many generations feature several score types in turn.

 So, yes, different lenders use different scoring models.
 It actually turns out that different industries tend to use specific scoring models based on the most relevant data for them.